oasis-tcs/openc2-ap-pf/oc2pf.md

 #### 2.3.1.1 'Allow ipv4_connection'

-The 'allow ipv4_connection' Command is OPTIONAL for Openc2 Producers implementing the PF.
+The 'allow ipv4_connection' Command is OPTIONAL for Openc2 Producers implementing the PF profile.
-The 'allow ipv4_connection' Command is OPTIONAL for Openc2 Consumers implementing the PF.
+The 'allow ipv4_connection' Command is OPTIONAL for Openc2 Consumers implementing the PF profile.

 The Command permits traffic that is consistent with the specified ipv4_connection.
 A valid 'allow ipv4_connection' Command has at least one property of the ipv4_connection populated and may have any combination of the five properties populated.
 An unpopulated property within the ipv4_connection Target MUST be treated as an 'any'.